maven-flow/prevent-artifact-overwrites/README.md

 ## How It Works

-Add a step using this action into your workflow *before* the Maven build step.
+Add a step using this action into your workflow **before** the Maven build step.
 Do this for your library project (the project whose version needs to change), and also for your application project (the project which uses the library).

-The action performs different task based on the type of project it is running on:
+The action performs different tasks based on the type of project it is running on:

 ### When Running on a Library